hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the function.
 Label keys must follow the requirements at https://cloud.google.com/resource-manager/docs/creating-managing-labels#requirements.

+**Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
+Please refer to the field 'effective_labels' for all of the labels present on the resource.

 * `terraform_labels` -
   The combination of labels configured directly on the resource and default labels configured on the provider.